Too Much Focus, Too Little Family: Focus on the Family Employee Pleads Guilty to Attempted Sexual Assault on a Child

 For the full story, click here.

-4 Responses to “Too Much Focus, Too Little Family: Focus on the Family Employee Pleads Guilty to Attempted Sexual Assault on a Child”
+4 thoughts on “Too Much Focus, Too Little Family: Focus on the Family Employee Pleads Guilty to Attempted Sexual Assault on a Child”

 Sadly, I’m sure that these sorts of advances happen all too often, but my question is: do the replies made by the police officer realistically model how actual kids deal with these sorts of advances?
 Is this technique (having adults portray kids online with the goal of setting up an arrest) doing a good job of preemptively identifying the adults who are actively trying to abuse kids and actually preventing them from doing so?